iotaledger/rosetta-iota/docs/pages/testing_cli.md

     ```
     ROSETTA_CLI_INSTALL=1 BOOTSTRAP_BALANCES=1 NODE_URL=http://localhost:14265 ./check_construction_testnet.sh
     ```
 The testing scripts make use of following environment variables:
 - `ROSETTA_CLI_INSTALL=1` ...installs rosetta-cli
-- `BOOTSTRAP_BALANCES=1` ...deletes the rosetta-cli storage, downloads the latest available IOTA snapshot and bootstraps balances
+- `BOOTSTRAP_BALANCES=1` ...deletes the rosetta-cli storage, downloads the most recent snapshots, bootstraps balances and starts synchronizing from the snapshot state
-- `NO_BOOTSTRAP=1` ...keeps the rosetta-cli storage
+- `NO_BOOTSTRAP=1` ...keeps the rosetta-cli storage and continues to synchronize from the available state
 - `NODE_URL=http://localhost:14265` ...the URL of the REST API from the IOTA node.